isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
    }

-There are two parameters which determine if :iscman:`kea-dhcp4` can generate DDNS requests to D2: the existing ``dhcp-ddns:enable-updates`` parameter, which now only controls whether :iscman:`kea-dhcp4` connects to D2;
+There are two parameters which determine whether :iscman:`kea-dhcp4` can generate DDNS requests to D2: the existing ``dhcp-ddns:enable-updates`` parameter, which now only controls whether :iscman:`kea-dhcp4` connects to D2;
 and the new behavioral parameter, ``ddns-send-updates``, which determines